Cheeonon/farm-game-api/README.md

 ### PUT `/buy-house/:level`
 - Sets user's currentHouseLevel to the requested level
 - Subtracts the house's price from balance
-- Currently doesn't check if the balance is enough
+- When not enough money, sends back status 400
 - Sends back a success message

 ### PUT `/sell/:id`